Ohio State Route 732: History

 The first military road in Butler County was built in 1791 by General Arthur St. Clair from Cincinnati to Hamilton and continuing north to the fortifications at Eaton.
 This road was about 7 mi east of Oxford and SR 732 and followed Seven Mile Creek This was done in his unsuccessful campaign.
 In 1794 General Anthony Wayne constructed a road north from Fort Hamilton a few miles east of St. Clair's road, giving rise to the long multi-county road "Wayne Trace".
 In 1804 the Ohio Legislature passed an act requiring roads to be 20 ft wide with stumps not to exceed one foot.

 Eaton Road (future SR 732) is clearly marked on McBride's Map of Oxford Township of 1836.
 The land and overshot mill of the Austins is also marked where Eaton Road crosses Talawanda Creek.
 Aaron Austin whose 1816 homestead is still near the Black Covered Bridge operated the Mill here on Talawanda Creek.
 The mill eventually passed into the hands of Pugh and the Austin land passed into the hands of a successful swine breeder, David Magie, a contributor to the Poland China Hog.
 The covered bridge was called Black by local people to distinguish it from the white painted bridge one mile (1.6 km) downstream which carried the traffic of the future SR 73.

 The enumeration of Ohio State Routes began in 1924, but was adjusted by the 1926–27 effort of the Federal Government to do the same.
 Added to the system in 1938, SR 732 was the longest of four Butler County routes to be designated by number that year.
-The Butler County Engineers Office indicates that SR732 was rerouted in 1951 to use the current bridge crossing Talawanda Creek a few hundred feet east of the Black Bridge.
+The Butler County Engineers Office indicates that SR 732 was rerouted in 1951 to use the current bridge crossing Talawanda Creek a few hundred feet east of the Black Bridge.
 There being no other bridge piers in evidence shows that the Black Bridge carried SR 732 until 1951.

 The precursor to SR 732 between Oxford and Eaton was laid out in March 1811.
 The road began on the Great Miami River at Derrough's Ford, proceeding north to Oxford and then on to Eaton.